gravitational/magnet/README.md

 # magnet
-Experimental library for working with mage as a build system
+Experimental library for working with [mage](https://magefile.org) as a build system.